-Health gurus, alternative medicine enthusiasts, crash dieters, and your sister have been trying to tell you about the benefits of drinking apple cider vinegar for years, but you have never quite been part of the craze.
-However, if you are looking for simple ways to boost your health and wellness — or perhaps a miracle treatment for burning fat — you might be more curious about what benefits apple cider vinegar can offer.
+Health gurus, alternative medicine enthusiasts, crash dieters, and your sister have been trying to tell you about the benefits of drinking apple cider vinegar for years.
+Still, you have never quite been part of the craze.
+However, if you are looking for simple ways to boost your health and wellness — or perhaps a miracle treatment for burning fat — you might be more curious about apple cider vinegar’s benefits.
 Does this strong-smelling pantry staple do anything to improve your health, or is it just a health trend with no scientific evidence to back it up?

 The most robust studies are animal models, meaning researchers used mice and rats instead of human subjects to observe the effects of apple cider vinegar.
-Perhaps the most famous study dosed obese rats and mice with acetic acid, the acid within apple cider vinegar, and its findings suggest that the acid can prevent fat deposition and boost metabolism.
-Here’s a link to that study: https://pubmed.ncbi.nlm.nih.gov/27209492/.
+Perhaps the most famous study dosed obese rats and mice with acetic acid, the acid within apple cider vinegar.
+Its findings suggest that the acid can prevent fat deposition and boost metabolism.
+Here’s a link to that study: pubmed.ncbi.nlm.nih.gov.

-There have been some related research with human subjects.
-For example, in 2009, a study with 175 participants measured long-term weight loss after certain daily vinegar consumption; in this case, the group consuming vinegar enjoyed modest weight loss while the control group did not.
+There has been some related research with human subjects.
+For example, in 2009, a study with 175 participants measured long-term weight loss after certain daily vinegar consumption; in this case, the vinegar group enjoyed modest weight loss while the control group did not.
 More recently, a similar study required participants to follow a restricted-calorie diet in addition to vinegar consumption, and the group consuming vinegar lost a larger amount of weight.

 However, before you take this research as indisputable proof of apple cider vinegar’s usefulness, it is important to realize that dietary studies like these are rarely as easy to interpret as alternative health gurus would have you believe.
 Many of these studies have sample sizes that are too small and therefore statistically insignificant; other studies don’t last long enough to collect a satisfactory amount of data.
 Even when a dietary study’s methods are beyond reproach, most researchers recognize that dietary supplementation doesn’t always work for everyone because people have unique genetics, digestion, metabolism, and other physical factors affecting how they take in and use compounds.